BriceCroix/mustex/README.md

 ## Advanced use

-### Using custom mutex or lock types
+### Using custom mutex types

 The `Mustex` class internally uses the mutex classes provided by the standard library :

 - `std::shared_timed_mutex` if you are compiling for a C++ standard that features it (C++14 and above).
 - `std::timed_mutex` if you are compiling without C++14 support.

-For a reason or another, you may want to use your own mutex type instead of the ones provided by the STL.
+For a reason or another, you may want to use another mutex type, maybe one of your own, instead of the default aforementioned one.
 This can be accomplished by using the full signature of the `Mustex` class, that allow to select the type of mutex to be used.

 The methods `lock()`, `try_lock()`, `try_lock_for(...)`, `try_lock_until(...)` will enable multiple
 readers automatically if provided mutex is respectively *BasicSharedLockable* (provides